AztecProtocol/aztec-packages/barretenberg/ts/README.md

 Multithreading in bb.js requires [`SharedArrayBuffer`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/SharedArrayBuffer) to be enabled.
 It is only enabled in browsers if COOP and COEP headers are set by the server.
 Read more [here](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/SharedArrayBuffer#security_requirements).

 You can configure your server to set these headers for pages that perform proof generation.
-Here is an example for NextJS:
+See [this example project](https://github.com/saleel/gitclaim/blob/main/app/next.config.mjs#L48-L67) that implements multi-threaded browser proving, which contains the below Next.js config:

 ```typescript
 {